 Numerous preventive measures and guidelines are in place to ensure that staff from both HHLA and external companies, customers, suppliers and visitors do not come to bodily harm, which is a key concern for HHLA.
 The company strives to continually improve occupational safety in the workplace and considers this an important task for its managers.
-When examining early health promotion measures indicators that staff would benefit from, psychological stress is also taken into account.
+When examining early indicators that staff would benefit from health promotion measures, psychological stress is also taken into account.

-HHLA uses modern technologies to achieve constant improvements.
-For example, HHLA uses a software-based occupational safety management system to monitor all targets and measures.
+HHLA uses modern technologies to achieve constant improvements: for example, a software-based occupational safety management system is used to monitor all targets and measures.

 With the aim of further reducing the risk of accidents and raising awareness of occupational safety among both employees and managers, occupational safety campaigns and workshops are regularly held at HHLA company sites.
 These cover issues such as fire prevention, hazardous substances and ergonomics.
 In order to create meaningful accident statistics, accidents at all HHLA companies in Hamburg are taken into account and recorded using a standardised reporting system.
 These also include accidents not directly linked to container handling (e.g. in workshops).
 The reasons for changes or fluctuations are carefully analysed in order to quickly initiate structured preventive measures.

-In 2017, there were 97 notifiable accidents (excluding accidents when commuting) at the companies in Hamburg in which HHLA owns a stake of over 50 %.
-This represents a decline of 3.0 % (previous year: 100).
+In 2018, there were 83 notifiable accidents (excluding accidents when commuting) at the companies in Hamburg in which HHLA owns a stake of over 50 % (previous year: 97).
+This represents a decline of 14.4 %.

 As part of its health promotion efforts, HHLA strives to develop an occupational health management system which reflects everyday needs and to systematically integrate these measures into company processes.